RapidCoders/Coding-Practice/DAY_36/README.md

 ```
 **Author: Vaibhav**

-# Q.2 Write a method to check and return whether given number is duck or not.
+# Q.2 Write a method to check and return whether given number is duck number or not.
 ```
 Explanation:
 Duck number is another special positive non-zero number that contains zero in it.
 The digit zero should not be presented at the starting of the number.